mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**question**: If Naive Bayes is applied on a data set that contains also numeric attributes than a probability density function must always be used
+**question**: If Naive Bayes is applied on a data set that contains also numeric attributes then a probability density function must always be used

-answer:
+answer: True

+- assume normal distribution
+- use probability-density-function of normal distribution $f(x)$ for each value

 ---

 **question**: Automated Machine Learning deals only with optimization of hyperparameters of algorithms

-answer:
+answer: False

+- it deals both with algorithm selection (rice's framework, landmarking) and hyperparameter optimization (search algorithms)

 ---

 **question**: Lasso regression cannot be used for feature selection

-answer:
+answer: False

+- lasso = least absolute shrinkage and selection operator
+- embedded (supervised) feature selection = evaluate features during training
+	- used to regularize polynomial regression models

 ---

 **question**: The mean absolute error (a performance metric used for regression) is less sensitive to outliers than MSE

-answer:
+answer: True

+- MAE is generally less sensitive to outliers compared to metrics that measure the squared error
+- mean absolute error MAE: ${\sum_i |p_i - a_i|} / n$
+- mean squared error MSE: ${\sum_i (p_i - a_i)^2} / n$

 ---